-The cash flow from financing activity in the reporting period came to TEUR 102,645 (prior year: TEUR 13,400); it relates mainly to the issue of bonds (TEUR 22,638; prior year: TEUR 12,877) and refinancing (TEUR 80,272; TEUR 5,500).
+The cash flow from financing activity in the reporting period came to TEUR 13,438 (prior year: TEUR 102,645); it relates mainly to the issue of bonds (TEUR 5,636; prior year: TEUR 22,638) and to refinancing (TEUR 31,800; prior year TEUR 80,272).
+These revenues compare with disbursements for the redemption of financing loans in the amount of TEUR 23,922 (prior year: TEUR 195).

-During the reporting period, cash and cash equivalents decreased by TEUR 860 from TEUR 4,339 at the beginning to TEUR 3,480 at the end of the reporting period.
+During the reporting period, cash and cash equivalents increased by TEUR 5,714 from TEUR 3,480 at the beginning to TEUR 9,194 at the end of the reporting period.
 Cash and cash equivalents contain the liquid funds which are available at short notice and which are not subject to any long-term restrictions on availability.